 The west arm (R134 New Nangor Road) has two approach lanes for straight ahead movements and a left-turn slip lane onto Killeen Road controlled by a set of signal heads.
 Exit onto this arm consists of a single wide lane and a bus lane.
-This junction is shown in Image 5.45.
+This junction is shown in Image 6.45.

-Image 5.45: R134 New Nangor Road / Killeen Road Signalised Junctions

-R134 New Nangor Road / Killeen Road (south) signalised junction:
+Image 6.45: R134 New Nangor Road / Killeen Road (north) signalised Junction

-The east arm (R134 New Nangor Road) has two approach lanes, one for straight ahead movements, one for leftturn movements (except buses) onto Killeen Road controlled by a set of signal heads and straight-ahead bus lane segregated by a traffic island.
+R134 New Nangor Road / Killeen Road (south) signalised junction: The east arm (R134 New Nangor Road) has two approach lanes, one for straight ahead movements, one for left-turn movements (except buses) onto Killeen Road controlled by a set of signal heads and straight-ahead bus lane segregated by a traffic island.
 Exit onto this arm consists of a single wide merge lane.